Wyyyb/CriticCoT/simpleRL-reason/process_data_0705/README.md

 ## Overview

-The process is split into five main steps:
+The process is split into six main steps:
 1. **Generate Solutions** - Use vLLM to generate solutions for each chunk
 2. **Merge Results** - Combine all chunk results into single files
 3. **Filter Solutions** - Remove questions where both models answered all correctly or all incorrectly
 4. **Generate Critique Data** - Convert solutions to right/wrong critique training data
+5. **Format Critique Data** - Format critique data to match original train data structure
-5. **Create Critique Data** - Generate critique training data (separate script)
+6. **Create Critique Data** - Generate critique training data (separate script)

 ## Files